vijulshah/vijulshah/README.md

 <img align='right' src="./media/octocat.png" height="230" />
 Hello, my name is Vijul Shah and I am a master's graduate from RPTU Kaiserslautern with a specialization in Intelligent Systems & Data Visualization and Scientific Computing.
-Currently, I'm working as a Machine Learning Engineer at Fraunhofer IAIS.<br><br>
+Currently, I'm working as a Data Scientist at Fraunhofer IAIS.<br><br>

 With a background in Data Science, Deep Learning, and Full Stack Development, I possess a unique combination of Research and Software Engineering expertise.
 My passion lies in Research & Development and transforming it into engineering innovative solutions or products.
 Hence, I embody the skills and mindset of both an academic researcher and a software engineer, dedicated to developing end to end and robust industrial solutions.